JhaGauravKr/disease-prediction-based-on-symptoms/README.md

 **Development Environment:** Jupyter Notebook
 **How It Works**

-**Input:** The user provides their name and selects five symptoms from a predefined list.
+**Input:** The user provides their name and selects five symptoms from a predefined list.<br>
-**Prediction:** Upon clicking the "Predict All" button, the application uses four machine learning models to predict potential diseases based on the symptoms.
+**Prediction:** Upon clicking the "Predict All" button, the application uses four machine learning models to predict potential diseases based on the symptoms.<br>
-**Final Outcome:** The user can then click the "Final Prediction" button to see a consolidated prediction based on the results of the four algorithms.
+**Final Outcome:** The user can then click the "Final Prediction" button to see a consolidated prediction based on the results of the four algorithms.<br>
-**Database Storage:** The patient's details and predictions are saved in an SQLite database, which can be accessed through the SQLite browser for further analysis.
+**Database Storage:** The patient's details and predictions are saved in an SQLite database, which can be accessed through the SQLite browser for further analysis.<br>

 | Algorithm            | Accuracy |